databyjp/docs/docs/weaviate/concepts/modules.md

 ### Other modules

-These include those such as `gcs-backup` or `text-spellcheck`.
+These include modules with specialized functionalities such as:

+#### Backup Modules

+Backup modules provide critical data protection and disaster recovery capabilities for Weaviate.
+They offer:

+- **External Storage Integration**: Support for various storage backends like filesystem, cloud storage (AWS S3, Google Cloud Storage, Azure Blob)
+- **Flexible Backup Strategies**:
+  - Full backups capturing complete system state
+  - Upcoming incremental backup options for efficient data protection
+- **Architecture Flexibility**:
+  - Can be configured independently of other modules
+  - Enable data portability and system resilience

+Key backup module characteristics:
+- Support multiple storage backends
+- Ensure point-in-time data recovery
+- Minimal performance impact during backup operations

 ## Dependencies

 Modules can be dependent on other modules to be present.
+For example:
-For example, to use the [`qna-transformers`](../modules/qna-transformers.md) module, *exactly one* text vectorization module is required.
+- The [`qna-transformers`](../modules/qna-transformers.md) module requires *exactly one* text vectorization module
+- Backup modules typically operate independently but may have configuration dependencies
+  - Require appropriate credentials for external storage backends
+  - May interact with system configuration modules
+- Backup modules can coexist with other modules without direct functional dependencies

 ## Weaviate without modules